 When I was an undergraduate I worked retail.
 All during the holiday season, the musical soundtrack included three variations of the heinous Christmas staple “Walking in a Winter Wonderland.”
 To this day, I cringe at the part about Parson Brown and the snowman.
 UGH, I WANT TO KICK PARSON BROWN!
 No kidding.
 I associate waiting in horror for people to run up the escalator the day after Thanksgiving with this song.
 It resonates with little children being unattended and breaking things (I worked in the China/Crystal/Silver Department at a Broadway if you must know) and angry, tired moms who feel badly and take it out on the shop clerks, then, or–worse–on the child.
 I hear this song and am immediately transported to an open cash register and long lines of people in front of me.
 Oh, does this song ring my chimes and not in a good way, either.

 We all have things that make us nuts at the holidays and they may have deep roots.
 The obvious stuff relates to one’s own family history but there is a lot of baggage that comes from the outside world too.
 Knowing what sets you off and being able to step back and ask yourself, “Does this belong to me?” can do a lot to ameliorate hair-trigger reflexive reactions.
+Being able to recognize if and when you are picking up a collective energy that doesn’t belong to you is also a good skill to cultivate, especially during the holidays.
 It helps to be able to unplug yourself from these jolts, and knowing the question to ask can really make a difference.
 Ask it often.
 Ask it and listen to the answer.
 Act, then, accordingly.

 Too long/didn’t read: “Does this belong to me?”